genglinliu/Hotel-Booking-Demand-Visualization/dashboard/Notes.md

-## Previously:
+## 4/18

+### Progress:
- - import csv to D3 [done]
+ - imported csv to D3
- - Get the x and y axis for dashboard [done]
+ - Got the x and y axis for dashboard
- - display scatter plot of monthly demand for city hotel [done]
+ - displayed scatter plot of monthly demand for city hotel

-## Thoughts
+### Thoughts
   - Preprocess data and generate specified dataframes in python (on jupyter notebook)
     - including getting the x-axis labels ordered, showing only a type of hotel, etc
   - Import the prepared csv into d3 and just display
     - Use `scaleBand()` for categorical data (x-axis) and `scaleLinear()` for quantitative data (y-axis)

-## TODOs
+### TODOs

-  - Make histogram and line plot instead of scatter plot
+  - make bar plot and line plot instead of scatter plot
   - Make csv files for monthly demand resort, all-time demand, etc.
   - interactability through clicking buttons, dropdown menu, etc.

+## 4/19

+### Progress
+ - Made bar plots with hovering effect for monthly hotel demands.
+ - got rid of y-axis of the plot because the orientation was off and I don't know how to fix it

+### Thoughts
+ - js sucks but we will make it work

+### TODOs
+ - Have a description of the webpage
+ - Make buttons for users to interact with the plots
+ - Make a line plot for demands
+ - Make more csv files for different time lines
+   - OR.. obtain the raw data as an array and just switch between different views by filtering the array
+   - we could have one big array for resort demand values and another one for city.
+Same with revenue.